dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 + raise GitLabAPIError(url, status_code, json.dumps(json_details, indent=2))
 ```

 Again, this was hard to catch with tests.
-The case where the json returned by GitLab did *not* contain a `error` or `message` key only happened once in the lifetime of the project (which explain why the code was written), so manual QA and unit tests did not need to check this code path.
+The case where the JSON returned by GitLab did *not* contain a `error` or `message` key only happened once in the lifetime of the project (which explain why the code was written), so manual QA and unit tests did not need to check this code path.

-Anyway, note we did not blindly wrote something like `str(json_details)` to convert the json object to a string.
-We found out it was used in a message displayed to the end user, thus we use `json.dumps(json_details), indent=2)` to make sure the message contains neatly indented json and is easy to read.
+Anyway, note we did not blindly wrote something like `str(json_details)` to convert the JSON object to a string.
+We found out it was used in a message displayed to the end user, thus we use `json.dumps(json_details), indent=2)` to make sure the message contains neatly indented JSON and is easy to read.

 #### LocalManifest